Adding Refinement Boxes¶

 Refinement boxes are cuboid regions within the domain where the lattice realizes a step change in resolution and timestep.
 Such zones are particularly useful in modeling systems with high aspect ratio features, such as small openings in large vessels or small impellers inside large tanks.
 When applied judiciously, refinement boxes can offer multiple order-of-magnitude decreases in simulation runtimes, as compared to uniform mesh simulations.

-Refinement boxes are added to the domain via Build->Add Refinement Box.
+Refinement boxes are added to the domain via Create -> Refinement Zone.

 Once created, refinement boxes can be moved, scaled, copied, or deleted by right-clicking the icon in the model tree.

 - Level Number

 This value defines the degree of refinement.
 The lattice spacing and time-step inside each refinement box is equal to the far-field values (listed under the Simulation menu) divided by 2^(Level Number).
 For example, if the Level Number is set to 1, the resolution and time-step within the refinement box will be 1/2 that of the far-field.
 If the Level Number is set to 2, the the resolution and time-step within the refinement box will be 1/4 that of the far-field.